-Delivering for Health Published in November 2005, this provides a strategic long-term programme of action and a framework for service change across NHSScotland.
-It is a programme of action designed to transform the NHS by improving quality and efficiency and by promoting the integration of services.
-Financial balance Where income received is equal to expenditure on an ongoing basis.
-Governance The framework of accountability to users, stakeholders, and the wider community in which the organisations take decisions, and lead and control their functions, to achieve their objectives.
-Health, Equality, A range of key performance targets agreed between boards and the SGHD.
-Access, Treatment Performance against these standards is reported with the board's annual operating (HEAT) targets and financial review and is discussed at the annual review.
-Independent Sector These are private-sector owned treatment centres that are contracted within the Treatment Centre (ISTC) NHSScotland.
-They perform common elective (i.e., non-emergency) surgery and (1310) diagnostic procedures and tests in the same way as NHS hospitals.
-This is a report by the Advisory Group on Service Change in NHSScotland.
-It was Kerr Report chaired by Professor David Kerr.
-The report develops a national framework for service change in line with the aims of the Partnership for Care to develop Reif Report sustainable specialist services along with more local services delivered in community settings.
-Local Delivery Plan These assist the boards and the SGHD in managing the delivery and performance of (LDP) health services.
+Joint Future Agenda The Joint Future Unit was set up by the Scottish Government in 2000 to provide better and more integrated Community Care services by developing joint working between local authorities, NHSScotland and other organisations.
+Kerr Report This is a report by the Advisory Group on Service Change in NHSScotland.
+It was chaired by Professor David Kerr.
+The report develops a national framework for service change in line with the aims of the Partnership for Care to develop sustainable specialist services along with more local services delivered in community settings.
+Local Delivery Plan (LDP) These assist the boards and the SGHD in managing the delivery and performance of health services.
 They contain key performance targets and measures.
 Managed Clinical Network (MCN) An MCN comprises clinicians from all backgrounds and sectors in the NHS in a given clinical area for example stroke care or coronary heart disease, working across the boundaries between the professions, and between primary and secondary care.
-A UK-wide initiative aimed at reforming postgraduate medical education and training.
-Modernising Medical It involves providing more flexible training pathways that are tailored to meet service Careers (MMC) and personal development needs as well as being compatible with the Working Time Directive.
-NHS Quality NHS QIS is the lead organisation in improving the quality of healthcare delivered by Improvement NHSScotland.
-It sets clinical and non-clinical standards to improve services and Scotland (NHS QIS) reviews boards' performance against these standards.
-National Fraud A sophisticated data matching exercise which matches electronic data within and Initiative (NFI) between participating bodies to prevent and detect fraud.
+Modernising Medical Careers (MMC) A UK-wide initiative aimed at reforming postgraduate medical education and training.
+It involves providing more flexible training pathways that are tailored to meet service and personal development needs as well as being compatible with the Working Time Directive.
+NHS Quality Improvement Scotland (NHS QIS) NHS QIS is the lead organisation in improving the quality of healthcare delivered by NHSScotland.
+It sets clinical and non-clinical standards to improve services and reviews boards' performance against these standards.
+National Fraud Initiative (NFI) A sophisticated data matching exercise which matches electronic data within and between participating bodies to prevent and detect fraud.
+NHSScotland Resource Allocation Committee (NRAC) The committee was established in 2005 to improve the method of dividing the NSH budget among NHS Boards.
 Private Finance Initiative (PFI) The UK Government's initiative to encourage the development of private finance in the public sector.
 Public Private Partnership (PPP) A generic term for projects involving both the public and private sectors.
 The involvement can be to varying degrees and the partnership can take different forms.
 PFI is one example of PPP.
 Revenue Resource Limit (RRL) The amount of money an NHS Board is allocated to spend on day-to-day operations in any one financial year.
-Scottish Futures Trust The Scottish Futures Trust will develop the expertise and investment models for a range of public sector infrastructure projects including new schools, hospitals and transport infrastructure projects for Scotland.
-Scottish Government Health Directorates (SGHD) The SGHD (previously known as the SEHD) is responsible both for the NHS in Scotland and the development and implementation of health and community care policy.
-The SGHD oversees the work of the 14 territorial health boards and 9 special health boards.
-Scottish Workforce Integrated Strategic System (SWISS) This system aims to provide accurate and consistent information about the NHSScotland workforce.
-Single Outcome Agreements (SOA) Single Outcome Agreements are agreements between the Scottish Government and each council which set out how each will work in the future towards improving national outcomes for the local people in a way that reflects local circumstances and priorities.
-Time-releasing savings Efficiencies which do not release cash but allow frontline services to deliver more or better services with the same money.
-For example, through reducing sickness absence.
-Virginia Model A strategic planning and communications, outcomes-based performance model, used in the State of Virginia, USA.